A bag-of-paths framework for network data analysis: Experiments on semi-supervised classification tasks

-Comparison of the different methods will be performed on the well-known real world Newsgroups dataset\footnote{Available from http://people.csail.mit.edu/jrennie/20Newsgroups/.}.
-This dataset is composed of 20000 text documents taken from 20 discussion groups of the Usenet diffusion list.
-The experiment objectives being to correctly recognize topic clusters, nine subsets related to different topics are extracted from the original dataset, as listed in Table \ref{newsgroup_table} \cite{Yen-2008}.
+Comparison of the different methods will be performed on several well-known real world graph datasets (14 in total).
+Note that, in some cases, only the largest connected components of the following graphs have been selected: \begin{itemize} \item \textbf{20 Newsgroups (9 subsets)}: This dataset\footnote{Available, e.g., from http://people.csail.mit.edu/jrennie/20Newsgroups/.} is composed of 20000 text documents taken from 20 discussion groups of the Usenet diffusion list (available on UCI \cite{Lichman-2013}).
+Nine subsets related to different topics are extracted from the original dataset, as listed in Table \ref{newsgroup_table} \cite{Yen-2008}.
 Each subset is composed of 200 documents extracted randomly from the different newsgroups.
-The subsets with two classes (G-2cl-A,B,C) contain 400 documents, 200 in each class.
+The subsets with two classes (news-2cl-1,2,3) contain 400 documents, 200 in each class.
 Identically, subsets with three classes contain 600 documents and subsets with five classes contain 1000 documents.
 Each subset is composed of different topics, each of which are either easy to separate (Computer/windowsx and Religion/christian) or harder to separate (Computer/graphics and Computer/pchardware).
-These data sets are used throughout all experimental settings.

-Initially, this dataset does not have a graph structure but is composed of a feature space (terms) of high dimensionality.
+Initially, this dataset does not have a graph structure but is represented in a word vector space of high dimensionality.
 To transform this dataset into a graph structure, a fairly standard preprocessing has been performed, which is directly inspired by the paper of Yen et al. \cite{Yen-2008}.

 Basically, the first step is to reduce the high dimensionality of the feature space (terms), by removing stop words, applying a stemming algorithm on each term, removing too common or uncommon terms and by removing terms with low mutual information with documents.
-Secondly, a term-document matrix $\mathbf{W}$ is constructed with the remaining terms and documents.
+Second, a term-document matrix $\mathbf{W}$ is constructed with the remaining terms and documents.
 The elements $w_{ij}$ are \textit{tf-idf} values \cite{Manning-2008} of term $i$ in document $j$.
 Each row of the term-document matrix $\mathbf{W}$ is then normalized to 1.
 Finally, the adjacency matrix defining the links between documents is given by $\mathbf{A} = \mathbf{W^{T}W}$.